aminalaee/mongox/docs/cheat_sheet.md

     ```

 ??? warning
-    This can raise `mongox.InvalidKeyException` if index is not found in `Meta` class.
+    This can raise `mongox.InvalidKeyException` if index is not found in `Model` class.